John Higgins: After the fourth world title (2011–2017)

 Higgins lost in the quarter-finals of both the 2016 English Open and International Championship, 5–1 to Judd Trump and 6–2 to Ding Junhui respectively.
 He faced Stuart Bingham in the final of the inaugural China Championship; with the scores tied at 7–7, Higgins made three successive centuries to claim the title and £200,000, which was, at the time, the highest prize awarded outside the United Kingdom.
 At the 2016 Champion of Champions, he defeated Ding 6–5 in the semi-finals despite Ding making four centuries in the match.
 Higgins defeated Ronnie O'Sullivan 10–7 in the final to win his second title in a week.
 In the second round of the 2016 Northern Ireland Open, he made the eighth maximum break of his career and also scored breaks of 137 and 130 in a 4–1 victory over Sam Craigie.
 He lost a deciding frame to Selby in the quarter-finals of the 2016 UK Championship.
 He closed out 2016 by beating O'Sullivan 5–2 in the quarter-finals of the Scottish Open and then came back from 5–1 down to Judd Trump to win the semi-final 6–5.
 In the final against Marco Fu, he made three centuries in moving 4–1 ahead, but then lost eight frames in a row to lose 4–9.
 Higgins won the non-ranking Championship League by beating Ryan Day 3–0 in the final.

-At the 2017 World Snooker Championship, Higgins reached his first world final in six years.
+At the 2017 World Snooker Championship, Higgins defeated Martin Gould, Mark Allen, Kyren Wilson and Barry Hawkins to reach his first world final in six years.
 He became, aged 41, the oldest finalist in 35 years.
 In a rematch of the 2007 final, he faced Mark Selby.
 Higgins took a 10–4 lead, but then lost 12 of the next 14 frames, eventually losing 15–18.
+Higgins finished the season second in the world rankings, only behind Selby.